A Level and Sixth Form Subjects

 - think carefully about a subject which you have not taken for GCSE such as Psychology, Economics or Business Studies, to make sure that you understand what the course demands.

 Think carefully about the combination of subjects.
-The flexibility of our A level structure enables you to select from 23 subjects.
-Thus you can construct an A level course that:
+The flexibility of our A Level structure enables you to select from 24 subjects.
+Thus you can construct an A Level course that:

 The Art Department is located within a new purpose built centre where drawing, painting, fashion, printmaking, ceramics, life drawing, photographs, graphics, film and sculpture are produced in class and activity times.
 Normally a good GCSE grade in Art is expected of a prospective A Level candidate.
 Most subjects combine well with Art and all but a very few university departments accept Art as an entry qualification.